 Together with the electrification of our company car fleet, combined with awareness campaings on fuel consumption and our incentives towards a mobile shift, we aim to contribute towards scope 1 of the GHG protocol.
+As part of this goal, ZETES will launch in 2023 a bike-lease program for our personnel.

 Of course, each movement that did not take place, will contribute the most towards a reduction of GHG emission.
 On this topic, 2020 was a turning point.
 Although the worldwide Covid19 pandemic has had many unfortunate disadventages for all businesses, and most certainly caused a lot of grief in many families, one positive effect has occurred in companies all over the world, and also for ZETES: the implementation and full acceptance of home-office work and videocall meetings.
-This new way of
+This new way of managing a team and organizing meetings, without the need of movement, will further positively impact our organisation in the years to come.